Live the Life (Fundisha song)

 "Live the Life" is a 2002 song and debut single by Fundisha Johnson and features Jermaine Dupri.
 Co-written by Johnson and Dupri, Billboard called the song an "inspirational ditty about the ups and downs of life" with "a feel-good sound that is awfully catchy."

-The song was first featured on the soundtrack to the film, Hardball, and then on her album, Lessons, for So So Def/Columbia Records.
+The song was first featured on the soundtrack to the film Hardball.
+It is also featured on her album Lessons, which was released by So So Def/Columbia Records.